-The Impact Of The Japanese Attack On Pearl Harbor
+The Influence Of Japan's Attack On Pearl Harbor

 Before the bombing of Pearl Harbor lied Japan 's thirst for expansion.
 Being the pre modernized nation they were in the years prior.
 Japan being the weaker unmodernized country they had been felt it was time to get on the same level as the other nations.
 World War I was just the beginning of the expansion Japan had desired.
 With the massive scale of advancements taking place in their country the Japanese people needed more land in order to grow. …show more content…

 The interception of radio signals meant the enemy or someone else could receive the signal sent and listen to it for themselves.
 This was used by spies and other countries to monitor the ideas and strategies by the enemy to gain an upper hand.
 Radio was also a form of miscommunication.
 Obviously technology wasn 't the best during World War II meaning that it was very possible for words to be misconstrued and taken out of term.

 The attack on Pearl Harbor was directly influenced the invasion of Manchuria solely based on fact that the League of Nations just rolled over and accepted the fact that Japan did that.
 Japan expected America to do the same.
 By crippling their naval influence in the Pacific, Japan thought it would weaken American enough to back down and roll over just like the League of Nations did for Manchuria.
 In an article by the strategic studies institute titled “Japan 's Decision for War in 1941: Some Enduring Lessons” says: